MartijnWallage/42_MiniRT/README.md

 In addition, we need a viewport, a rectangular plane which by convention is at a distance of 1 from the camera.
 Its height and width make up the resolution of the picture that we want to produce.

-We parse this into a struct, which mainly consists of vectors, colors (stored as ints, though perhaps vectors would have been better), and some additional information.
+We parse this into a struct, which mainly consists of vectors, colours (stored as ints, though perhaps vectors would have been better), and some additional information.

 ## Raytracing